BulleyBulley/nc-news/README.md

 ## Live Hosted application

--

-## Running the app

-To run the application run the following command in terminal:
+To run
 ```
 npm start
 ```

-React will start a development server and open a browser window to show the Northcoders News App.
+will start a development server on your local machine and open a browser window.
+To be able to post articles, or like articles and comments, the user will need to login.
+Try grumpy19.

 ## Built With